 Corvids feature in the cave art of early humans.
 Their voices and actions reportedly stimulate human language and culture.
 Some research suggests that when humans interact with social crows, the things they see and learn can inspire their own rapid cultural evolution.
-Crows also seem to do things that people do (“talk” to each other, steal and hide things, use tools, “tease” other species, play), so it’s possible we’re all learning from one another.You can read the whole article here.
+Crows also seem to do things that people do (“talk” to each other, steal and hide things, use tools, “tease” other species, play), so it’s possible we’re all learning from one another.

 The Clark’s Nutcracker possesses a number of abilities and physical attributes that help them thrive.
 They have excellent spatial memory abilities which allow these clever corvids to “learn and generalize geometric rules about the placement of landmarks.”
 They use the landscape and even the sun (as a compass) to help them cache seeds.
 Their strong beaks help them crack open seeds, hence their name.
 Their long, pointed wings help them for strong flight to great distances.
 They can cache up to 22 km (a little over 13 and a half miles!).
-The Clark’s Nutcracker “can carry seeds 1,900 m up the side of the Peaks."3 They use ‘bill-clicking’ which is the rapid opening and closing of the mandibles, to help determine if the seed is full as well as determine the thickness of the seed coat which saves time when seeds are abundant in the spring and summer.
+The Clark’s Nutcracker “can carry seeds 1,900 m up the side of the Peaks.” ((Balda and Kamil)) They use ‘bill-clicking’ which is the rapid opening and closing of the mandibles, to help determine if the seed is full as well as determine the thickness of the seed coat which saves time when seeds are abundant in the spring and summer.

 Alex H. Taylor1, , , Gavin R. Hunt1, Jennifer C. Holzhaider1 and Russell D. Gray1, ,